Anonymous-authors-2020/CONCORD/README.md

 ```

 #### Bi-modal CONCORD
-1. Augment the samples in `../CONCORD_under_submission/data/pre-train/csnet/`.
+1. Augment the samples in `../CONCORD_under_submission/data/pre-train/csnet/` with clone and clone-deviants.
 2. Run the above script again with the new train/valid files.